MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 When you have saved the new file, use the `Update-TypeData` cmdlet to add the new file to your PowerShell session.
-If you want your types to take precedence over the types that are defined in the built-in file, use the **PrependData** parameter of the `Update-TypeData` cmdlet. `Update-TypeData` affects only the current session.
+If you want your types to take precedence over the built-in types that are defined, use the **PrependData** parameter of the `Update-TypeData` cmdlet. `Update-TypeData` affects only the current session.
 To make the change to all future sessions, export the console, or add the `Update-TypeData` command to your PowerShell profile.

 ## Types.ps1xml and Add-Member